Relying on Job Bidding Sites to Find Freelance Work Puts Control of Your Freelance Career in Someone Else’s Hands

 …And many new or struggling freelancers definitely aren’t.

-I don’t blame them: Upwork (and Fiverr and Freelancer.com and others) sure seem like a great solution.
+I don’t blame them: Upwork (and Fiverr and Freelancer.com and other job bidding sites where you can bid on freelancing projects) sure seem like a great solution.
 “It’s so easy!
 People need freelance help and they post the projects on the site — then all I have to do is pick from the projects, reach out to them, and do the work!”

 And yeah, that does sound easy.